-On 13 December 2015, a Facebook user published a status update which included the purported last words of a condemned man (titled “The Last Wish.”)
-The subsequently widely shared message, also called “letter from a death row inmate,” held:
+On 13 December 2015, a Facebook user published a purported letter recounting the last words conveyed by a condemned man to his mother, variously shared under the title “The Last Wish” or “letter from a death row inmate,” that read as follows:

 A death row inmate awaiting execution, asked as a last wish a pencil and paper.
 After writing for several minutes, the convict called the prison guard and asked that this letter be handed over to his biological mother.

 Mother, if there were more justice in this world, we would be both executed and not just me.
 You’re as guilty as I am for the life I led.